cpske/ISP/testing/index.md

 * [JUnit Parameterized Tests](JUnitParams-tutorial.pdf) parameterize unit tests instead of writing many test methods with nearly the same code

+## End-to-End Testing

+Test the flow of the application "from start to finish".

+An E2E test typically covers one usage scenario, and you may want to test several scenarios.
+However, the goal is not comprehensive testing of everything.

+[What is E2E Testing?
+E2E Testing Framework with Examples](https://www.softwaretestinghelp.com/what-is-end-to-end-testing/) is a short overview and describes some testing tools.

+[The Practical Testing Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) by Martin Fowler describes 3 levels of testing: unit test, integration test, and E2E test.

 ## Verification and Validation